ZAWARTO/ADA-Sorting-methods/README.md

 - insertion_sort
 - bubble_sort
 - selection_sort
-- moveright ----------> Moves the desired position to the right
+- moveright ----------> Moves the desired position to the right.
-- searchinsertion ----> Find the position to insert an element
+- searchinsertion ----> Find the position to insert an element.
-- searchmin ----------> Find the minimum element
+- searchmin ----------> Find the minimum element.
-- exchange -----------> Exchange two items
+- exchange -----------> Exchange two items of the same vector.

 ## Attention
 The files must be in the same folder for it to work properly, if the folder has more than 16 characters or spaces in the name it may not work